izzy-pin/art-idea-generator/README.md

 - Users can select an art medium and randomly generate a piece of work on that theme.
 - Ideas can be deleted in batches by selecting disliked ones or start afresh by clearing all.
 - Local storage is used to make ideas persist between sessions.
+- The background image changes daily, using nasa's Astronomy Picture of the Day API.
+- - If an error occurs, a default image will display.

 ## Have a go

 Find the live version [here](https://an-idea-that-exists-only-here.netlify.app/)

-### Technologies used

-- Node.js v16.9.1
-- React v17.0.2

 ## Setup